Last Updated on August 28, 2023

 People prefer to slide the jewelry over the backs of their teeth when they have tongue piercings, which makes this problem much more frequent.
 But it may also happen with a smiling piercing, particularly when wearing chunkier jewelry.
 Therefore, moving to a smoother, smaller ring without any additional adornments like jewels or balls may assist if your smiling piercing is causing harm.

 Before getting a smiley piercing, you should keep in mind that the risk of getting an infection is higher because of its complicated position.
 It will frequently come into touch with microorganisms from the food and beverages you consume.

 The natural motions your lips make throughout the day from eating, drinking, and conversing make movement practically inescapable.
-Infection risk is also increased as a result of this.
+One of its results is increasing the infection risk.

 Even though major, deadly infections from piercings are uncommon, they can happen occasionally.
 As a result, before making the decision to have a smiling piercing, you should be aware that there is a greater chance of infection.